mncinnovation/mnc-mobile-site/content/blog/about-nft/index.md

 ## How it's work?

 In terms of Ghozali, he minted the artwork(selfie photos) on NFT marketplace.
-Here's the flow
+In general, here's the flow :
 ![Flow NFT](flow-nft.jpg)

     Minting: it means converting it into tokens.
 To mint you have to pay some gas free.
 For that you have to create a crypto exchange account.